What is a User Journey Map?

 User Journey vs User Flow

 The above user flow example shows how a user goes through an eCommerce site right up to purchase confirmation.
 User flow is an excellent method to segment and defines the UX of the product.
 User flows help the UX designer/team create an inherent interface while working on the IA and UI design.
-It also helps in communicating with developers and can be utilised during the design process’s implementation phase.
+It also helps in communicating with developers and can be utilized during the design process’s implementation phase.
+You may also check about what is typographic design here!

 On the other hand, a user journey (aka user journey map or customer journey map) is a visual illustration of the user flow through the product, as mentioned before.
-It considers the feelings, pain points, behaviour and motivations of the users apart from the steps that a user takes to accomplish a task.
-It visualises the user’s relationship with the product across different channels that are methods of communication, such as the website or app store, which helps the UX designer/team uncover gaps within the UX.
+It considers the feelings, pain points, behavior, and motivations of the users apart from the steps that a user takes to accomplish a task.
+It visualizes the user’s relationship with the product across different channels that are methods of communication, such as the website or app store, which helps the UX designer/team uncover gaps within the UX.
+You may also read about what is the difference between ux and ui? here!

 User journey mapping questions

-To ensure that UX designer/team use prospective user journey mapping for the right reasons to unlock their full potential, here are a few crucial questions that need to posed prior:
+To ensure that UX designer/team uses prospective user journey mapping for the right reasons to unlock their full potential, here are a few crucial questions that need to pose prior:

-What is the expected outcome the organisation is working towards?
+What is the expected outcome the organization is working towards?

-Creating a comprehensive user journey map takes significant time and resources, so it’s essential to understand why the organisation has greenlit it in the first place.
+Creating a comprehensive user journey map takes significant time and resources, so it’s essential to understand why the organization has greenlit it in the first place.

 Is a user journey map the right tool?